Kirstihly/Edge-Directed_Interpolation/README.md

 ### Attributions

+Please consider acknowledging this small project for research use.
+Thank you!

 If you have any suggestion, please reach out to hu.leying@columbia.edu

+My implementation is based on Xin L. and Michael T. O's [New edge-directed interpolation](https://ieeexplore.ieee.org/document/951537)

 Special thanks to Parashar Krishnamachari's post [Edge-Directed Interpolation](http://chiranjivi.tripod.com/EDITut.html) to help me understand the logistic of the NEDI.